Cape Girardeau

 Typical Injuries in Car Accidents

 You should always obtain medical care after a car accident.
 Many injuries sustained in a vehicle accident do not present as serious initially but may still cause serious and lasting harm.
-What you think of as a slight headache may be a not so minor concussion.
+What you think of as a slight headache may be a not-so-minor concussion.
 Be sure to consult a healthcare professional and follow whatever treatment protocol you receive.

 Typical injuries in car accidents include: